Thraximundar2772/Tales-of-Variety-Collection/README.md

-# Tales-of-Variety-Collection
-Repo Tales of variety documents
+# Tales of Variety - Collection